 Moving to London he began to pick up TV and film roles.
-Appearing as PETE PRESTON, in CHANNEL 4's cult comedy PEEPSHOW and featuring in many episodes of THE BILL and the films, PURITAN - THE LATE TWENTIETH - ASYLUM - PLATO'S BREAKING POINT and LOST DOGS.
+Appearing as PETE PRESTON, in CHANNEL 4's cult comedy PEEPSHOW and featured in many episodes of THE BILL and the films, PURITAN - THE LATE TWENTIETH - ASYLUM - PLATO'S BREAKING POINT and LOST DOGS.
 His appearances in short films include - THE FATHER in ASITHA AMERESEKERE'S, Bafta nominated 14 and CARL in RODERICK FENSKE'S, CAREFUL CARL.

 He was a founder member of the artist collective LA TRAVERSÉE.
 Operating from LE RELAIS CAFE, in Northern France.
 Over a three year period the group invited artists, dancers, musicians and actors to relax, share and develop ideas.
 Premiering the results at the cafe's monthly Soirées.